 Despite its barren appearance the desert is teeming with life; wolves, Ibex, foxes, hares and more.
 At night you can hear the soulful howls of wolves in the far, thankfully VERY far, distance.

-Exploring the Desert from the Wadi Rum Camp
+Exploring the Desert from a camel

 Exploring the desert landscapes of Wadi Rum by 4X4 is a unique experience.
 The camp offers 2- and 4-hour tours which can include a camel caravan.